- January 7, 2017

 Yeaaah…I’m joking.
 We have a comfy room with a couch, two chairs, and a projector.
 But our team is small, so we do great with just that.
 As I said, it depends.
 You have to find your own, good luck! =]

-It’s also a good idea if there are dedicated war rooms for every team so the people who are decision makers can freely work on problems.
+It’s also a good idea if there are dedicated war rooms (or strategy rooms to use the more subtle word) for every team so the people who are decision-makers can freely work on problems.
 That enables a smooth troops movement (or employee transition in other words) in your company – people can join whichever war room they need to be in.
 You can mix and experiment with your war rooms to make the best out of them.

 The war room purpose in the business world in a nutshell: